 The qualification procedure is the summary document which in short describes all the parts included in a separate qualification, and which states the references to the detailed supporting documents issued by the assigner and filed with SQC.
-The qualification procedure must at the latest be produced in connection with the review phase being initiated, in order to provide the opportunity for the licensee and AL to comment on the procedure.
+The qualification procedure must at the latest be produced when the review phase begins, in order to provide the opportunity for the licensee and AL to comment on the procedure.